ukor/tsk-man/README.md

 ## Product Requirements

-Users should bale to perform the following actions
+Users should be able to perform the following actions

 - Sign up with email, password, name
 - Login with email and password
 - Create project
 - Add Task to the project
+- Move task around (from one sub-category to another)

 ### Project